 - To decorate, whip up the double cream with the icing sugar and vanilla, and pipe it all around the edges of the cheesecake

-- Add the lime slices, mint leaves and paper straws around the edge, then sprinkle some lime zest in the centre
+- Add the lime slices and mint leaves to decorate, then sprinkle some white chocolate curls in the centre

 - Serve immediately, store any leftovers in the fridge and eat within 2 days